 Timely news always provides great fodder for blog posts.
 But remember, inspiration can come from any place, not just your particular industry.
 Does something in the pop-culture world remind you of a problem your customers face?
 What about local, national or international news?

 Some of our most popular blog posts are ones where we comment on what’s going on in the world.
+Here's how we made it work when Virgin Atlantic was in the news.

 Did you read this post?
 Then you know why example posts work!